Yasaka-H/ForLab-VueJS/PITCHME.md

 ---

 - Vue.js doing a lot of work in inner
 - Data and DOM are related and they are reactive
-For example  >>
+For example (on console):
 ```
 app.message = "Nice to meet you!"
 ```